Fabrinet (NYSE:FN) Stock Unloaded Rep. Lisa C. McClain

 - Sold $1,001 – $15,000 in shares of BHP Group (NYSE:BHP) on 10/31/2025.

-FN has been the subject of several recent analyst reports.
-Northland Securities set a $550.00 price objective on shares of Fabrinet in a report on Tuesday, November 4th.
-B. Riley increased their price target on Fabrinet from $184.00 to $220.00 and gave the company a “neutral” rating in a research note on Tuesday, August 19th.
-Weiss Ratings reiterated a “buy (b-)” rating on shares of Fabrinet in a research report on Wednesday, October 8th.
-Barclays upped their price objective on Fabrinet from $329.00 to $499.00 and gave the company an “equal weight” rating in a report on Wednesday, November 5th.
-Finally, Zacks Research raised Fabrinet from a “hold” rating to a “strong-buy” rating in a report on Thursday, October 23rd.
-One analyst has rated the stock with a Strong Buy rating, five have issued a Buy rating and three have issued a Hold rating to the company’s stock.
-According to MarketBeat, the stock currently has an average rating of “Moderate Buy” and an average price target of $451.29.
+A number of brokerages recently commented on FN.
+JPMorgan Chase & Co. increased their price target on Fabrinet from $430.00 to $530.00 and gave the company an “overweight” rating in a research note on Tuesday, November 4th.
+Needham & Company LLC upped their price objective on Fabrinet from $440.00 to $540.00 and gave the stock a “buy” rating in a report on Tuesday, November 4th.
+Barclays increased their target price on Fabrinet from $329.00 to $499.00 and gave the company an “equal weight” rating in a research report on Wednesday, November 5th.
+Zacks Research raised shares of Fabrinet from a “hold” rating to a “strong-buy” rating in a report on Thursday, October 23rd.
+Finally, B. Riley boosted their price target on shares of Fabrinet from $184.00 to $220.00 and gave the stock a “neutral” rating in a research report on Tuesday, August 19th.
+One analyst has rated the stock with a Strong Buy rating, five have issued a Buy rating and three have assigned a Hold rating to the company’s stock.
+According to data from MarketBeat.com, the company currently has an average rating of “Moderate Buy” and an average target price of $451.29.

 About Representative McClain